hcorona-zz/diversity-inclusion/accesible-presentations.md

 - **Avoid the use of complex visual effects:**: moving, flashing or dissolving images and graphics are distracting and cause visual distortion.
 Keep slide transitions consistent and simple.

-- **Use Punctuation:** When using bullet points and lists ensure every point is ended with punctuation (e.g. a Full Stop, Semi-Colon or Comma).
-This will enable a Visual impaired user using a screen reader to distinguish between different ideas.
-Without the presence of punctuation different ideas will be read as a single sentence and become confusing for the user.
+- **Use Punctuation:** When using bullet points and lists, ensure every point is ended with punctuation (e.g. a Full Stop, Semi-Colon or Comma).
+This will enable a visually impaired user using a screen reader to distinguish between different ideas.
+Without the presence of punctuation, different ideas will be read as a single sentence and become confusing for the user.

 - **Use the right font:** (22 - 226 pt), sans serif fonts, and sufficient white space.
 Also, be consistent in your use of font, color and background, and avoid too much variation in font style and size.
 	- For people who have dyslexia or have low vision, reduce the reading load.
 For example, they may benefit from familiar sans serif fonts, such as Arial or Calibri.